Texas mom delivering presents to kids in border camps thrown in Mexican jail

 In a brief phone call with their daughter Tuesday afternoon, they learned she has been charged with possession of ammunition.

-Castellano's husband and nine-year-old daughter were in a second car to help hand out the gifts.
+Castellano's husband and 9-year-old daughter were in a second car to help hand out the gifts.

 They were both in Matamoros waiting for Castellano's release.